DIY Conversation Heart Candy Recipe

 - Pour the soda into a small saucepan and sprinkle the gelatin evenly over the surface (the mixture will ripple).
 Let stand undisturbed until the gelatin softens, about 3 minutes.
 Whisk to combine (the mixture will foam).

 - Place the saucepan over low heat and whisk constantly, scraping down the sides of the pan with a rubber spatula as needed, until the gelatin dissolves and the mixture no longer feels grainy when rubbed between your fingers, about 3 to 4 minutes.
-(Do not let the mixture simmer, or the gelatin will not set properly.)
+(Don’t let the mixture simmer, or the gelatin won’t set properly.)

 - Transfer the mixture to the bowl of a stand mixer fitted with a paddle attachment.
 Add 2 rounded cups of the powdered sugar and the salt and mix on low speed until the powdered sugar is incorporated, about 30 seconds.
 Stop the mixer and scrape down the sides of the bowl and the paddle with the rubber spatula.
 Add 2 more rounded cups of the powdered sugar and mix on low until incorporated, about 30 seconds; stop the mixer and scrape down the bowl and paddle.
 Repeat 2 more times until all of the powdered sugar has been added.
 Increase the speed to high and mix until the dough is smooth, pliable with your fingers, and resembles thick frosting, about 1 minute (it will stick to the paddle in a large mass).